 I rapped to the ground and went to bed.

-The next morning I chatted to the young guys, neither of us psyched for our projects, me feeling unable to pull of a solo, them feeling they hadn’t enough time for their.
-In flash of glorious stupidity I suggested we team up and climb it in a day, starting at 4am the next morning.
+The next morning I chatted to the young guys, neither of us psyched for our projects, me feeling unable to pull off a solo, them feeling they hadn’t enough time for theirs.
+In a flash of glorious stupidity, I suggested we team up and climb it in a day, starting at 4 am the next morning.
 Maybe I’m persuasive.
 Maybe I underestimated the craziness of youth.
 But they agreed, and the next day we nailed Zodiac in about 19 hours.
-My dream had come true - only it hadn’t - climbed El Cap alone in twenty four hours was now my dream.
+My dream had come true - only it hadn’t - climbed El Cap alone in twenty-four hours was now my dream.

-7pm arrived and I was still five pitches from the top.
+7 pm arrived and I was still five pitches from the top.
 I hardly even recognised the fact that I had lost my race; now it was all about survival.
-The exhaustion and tiredness that pouched once the race was lost was incredible and many times I woke up hanging from the wall not even aware I’d fallen asleep!
+The exhaustion and tiredness that pouched once the race were lost was incredible and many times I woke up hanging from the wall not even aware I’d fallen asleep!

 My engine recked, I barely made it to peanut ledge, two pitches from the top.